Frequently Asked Questions

 It could be either of the following reasons:

-• If your business moved recently, we may still have your old address in our system.
+- If your business moved recently, we may still have your old address in our system.
 Please contact your dedicated Client Services representative to update your mailing and physical address with UHA any time you have a demographic change.
-Group Information Change form
+You will need to complete and submit a Group Information Change and Online Authorization Form.

 Why am I still getting billed for an employee I removed from coverage last month?